thesupersonic16/DALTools/README.md

 PCKTool only takes in one argument which is the .pck file path for extracting or a directory to pack all the files back into a .pck

 ## TEXTool
 TEXTool is a tool used to extract and rebuild Texture files.
-(Not all .tex files are are supported currently) You can get a list of options and examples by running TEXTool.exe without any arguments
+You can get a list of options and examples by running TEXTool.exe without any arguments
 ```
   TEXTool [Switches] [-o {path}] {tex file}